 Bloodborne pathogens, especially Hepatitis B, are the biggest worry.
 Reputable tattoo studios take every reasonable precaution to prevent the spread of infection (some states even require tattoo artists to be screened for and clear of Hepatitis B before receiving their license).
 Despite that, infection remains possible.

-Still, getting a tattoo while pregnant is not wrong (neither is having an occasional glass of wine, for that matter).
 If you choose to go through with one, just be extra careful when choosing a tattoo artist and follow your aftercare instructions to the letter.